 Robert Walters has been a professional artist for twenty years.
 His artwork has appeared in more than a dozen museums, including the American Museum of Natural History and the Smithsonian, and in more than twenty books and innumerable magazines throughout the world, as well as television productions for PBS and the Discovery Channel, and electronic media such as Microsoft Encarta Encyclopedia.
 He has a BFA from the Academy of Fine Art in Philadelphia and has science credits from the University of Pennsylvania.
 He lives in Philadelphia with his partner, Tess Kissinger.

-Jeff Warner is a professor of autodidactism, stand-up philosopher, not-recently-published writer, former president of the Science Fiction Forum, freelance punslinger, and a co-founder of a hat trick of sf conventions.
+Jeff Warner is a professor of autodidactism, stand-up philosopher, not-recently-published writer, former president of the Science Fiction Forum, freelance punslinger, and as a 'ninja-smof' a co-founder of a hat trick of sf conventions.
 "Geek, Nerd, AND Dork?
 I'm a Triple Threat!"

 Joan Wendland is a game designer, an engineer, and the owner of Blood and Cardstock Games.
 Joan has designed card games, live action role playing games, and honest to God war games for the US government.
 In addition she has published two novels- Backstage: a novel of secret agendas, slow burn romance, and imaginary cats, and a steampunk retelling of Pride and Prejudice - Mr. Darcy: Cogs Maketh the Man.
+The sequel to Backstage (Looking for Trouble) will be coming out early next year.
 Check her out at www.blood-and-Cardstock.com or www.zoo-illuminati.com

 Alyce Wilson, a Philadelphia area freelance writer and editor, is the editor of Wild Violet (wildviolet.net), a weekly online literary magazine.
 She has published a poetry chapbook, "Picturebook of the Martyrs," an essay collection, "The Art of Life," and an ebook, "Dedicated Idiocy: How Monty Python Fandom Changed My Life."
 More information can be found at her author site: alycewilson.com.